 Sample chapter here.

 THIS PRODUCT ENTRY IS FOR ORDERING THE TRADE PAPERBACK FORMAT ONLY.
 The ePub file may be found at Smashwords.
+We’re working on offering ebooks through this site, but we aren’t quite there yet,

 Cover Art courtesy Mike McPhail, 2014